Last updated 19 April 2022

 A biological attack by terrorists or a national power may seem more like a plot element in an action film than a realistic threat.
 And indeed, the possibility of such an attack may be very remote.
 Biological attacks, however, have occurred in the past, one as recently as 2001.
 Accordingly, a collection of U.S. government agencies are involved in planning responses to potential biological attacks.

 Category B agents are moderately easy to disseminate and result in low mortality.
 These include brucellosis, glanders, Q fever, ricin toxin, typhus fever, and other agents.
 Category C agents include emerging disease agents that could be engineered for mass dissemination in the future, such as Nipah virus.
-(This index of possible threats from the CDC lists all Category A, B, and C agents.
+(This from the CDC lists all Category A, B, and C agents.
 Note that chemical weapons, such as those involving nonbiological substances such as chlorine gas, are not included.)

 What Is a Bioterror Threat?

 The draft Model State Emergency Health Powers Act of 2001, which is a document designed to guide legislative bodies as they draft laws regarding public health emergencies, has defined bio-terrorism as “the intentional use of any microorganism, virus, infectious substance, or biological product that may be engineered due to biotechnology, or any naturally occurring or bioengineered component of any such microorganism, virus, infectious substance, or biological product, to cause death, disease, or other biological malfunction in a human, an animal, a plant, or another living organism in order to influence the conduct of government or to intimidate or coerce a civilian population.”
 Biological warfare and bio-terrorism are often used interchangeably, but bio-terrorism usually refers to acts committed by a sub-national entity, rather than a country.

 How Likely Is a Biological Attack to Happen?